epurelib/epurelib.github.io/docs/learn/elist_eset.md

 (*If none description provided, then methods's return type and signature does not differ from default python `#!python list` methods)

     Elist.load(self, *args, **kwargs)
-        "Loads all items of Elist contents like Epure, Elist, Eset values from DataPromises"
+        """Loads all items of Elist contents like Epure, Elist, Eset values from DataPromises"""

     Elist.ids(self)
-        "Returns data_id's from all stored items in Elist"
+        """Returns data_id's from all stored items in Elist if Elist was saved"""

+    Elist.save(self)
+        """Saves Elist to DB"""

     Elist.append(item)